stackbit-projects/almo-trading-412cb/content/pages/index.md

       Tell us your custom box requirements and we will produce a quote in no time.
 seo:
-  title: 'Almo Trading -Custom, Shipping, Moving and Food Boxes'
+  title: 'Almo Trading - Custom, Shipping, Moving and Food Boxes'
   description: We are committed to Quality Products and Quality Services.
   extra:
     - name: 'og:type'